Antidepressants: Types, Uses, Effects, and Abuse

 Antidepressant dependence refers to the user’s need to take the drug to avoid adverse side effects such as withdrawal symptoms and support any developed tolerance, though the latter is highly uncommon.

 Antidepressant Addiction is a chronic, neurobiological disease categorized by someone who meets a number and factors of the criteria used to determine the severity of the addiction, as outlined in the DSM-5 noted above.
-In addition, predisposition to addiction can be influenced by risk factors such as environment, genetics, and mental illness.
+In addition, a predisposition to addiction can be influenced by risk factors such as environment, genetics, and mental illness.

 Effects of antidepressant abuse